andreivisan/xslim.github.io/_posts/2014-03-13-gpx-to-geojson-in-mongodb-with-node-js.md

 npm install mongoose --save
 ```

-The GeoJSON has a definition of `Feature` and `FeatureCollection`.
+The GeoJSON has a definition of `Feature` and `FeatureCollection` [(Spec)](http://geojson.org/geojson-spec.html).
 For the simple case, we will store in our DB only the first `Feature` under the `loc`.
 The `Feature` itself can be a point, multi-line or a polygon.
 For most use-cases, working with one `Feature` is enought.
 Storing `FeatureCollection` will be covered in the separate post.

 First, create a schema: